Health care workers see coming wave of coronavirus in their ranks

 In Connecticut, some 200 nurses are in quarantine due to a lack of testing, Healthline reported.
 In Washington state, dozens of staffers at a nursing home tested positive for the coronavirus; in Pittsfield, Massachusetts, 160 employees of Berkshire Medical Center have been quarantined due to exposure to the virus.

-Dr. William Jaquis, president of the American College of Emergency Physicians, told NBC News that the standard of protective gear in the U.S. is much closer to that of Italy than South Korea or China, where the rate of transmission has begun to come under control and individuals are returning to work.
+Dr. William Jaquis, president of the American College of Emergency Physicians, saidthat the standard of protective gear in the U.S. is much closer to that of Italy than South Korea or China, where the rate of transmission has begun to come under control and individuals are returning to work.

 The true scale of the problem remains unknown.
 NBC News has reached out to state public health departments around the country, but many have said that they do not keep data on infection among health care workers specifically.
 Health care worker deaths have been reported in New York, Florida, California and Georgia.